Opinion | Republicans have laid a dangerous trap for Biden. Here’s how to avoid it.

 All too often, Democrats remain fundamentally defensive about the economy.
 When they start and finish every sentence with “We know prices are high, it’s tough out there, and we get it,” that reinforces the perception that inflation is the only thing we should talk about.

-There are signs Biden will lean toward emphasizing his accomplishments.
+There are signs that Biden will lean toward emphasizing his accomplishments.
 Democrats are circulating a memo on Capitol Hill — likely approved by the White House — indicating that Biden will address “the progress of the last year in the face of deep challenges” and his “optimism for the future.”

 If so, Biden will be coming down on the right side of this argument.